Streamdown Tailwind @source in monorepos

 TL;DR

-- In non-monorepos, add an
+- Add an

 Why this happens

 Streamdown's code rendering relies on Tailwind utilities generated from package source.
-If Tailwind does not see those class names during scanning, they never make it into output CSS.
+If Tailwind does not see those class names during scanning, they never make it into the output CSS.

 Common symptoms: